-SWGDRUG minimum recommendations for forensic drug identification (see Part III B - Drug Identification) shall be applied to at least one unit of the sample.
+SWGDRUG minimum recommendations for forensic drug identification (see Part III B - Analytical Scheme for Identification of Drugs or Chemicals) shall be applied to at least one unit of the sample.

 IIIA.5 Documentation

 Inferences drawn from the application of the sampling plan and subsequent analyses shall be documented.